 - The proxy should return the decoded file with the "Content-Disposition" header set to attachment; filename="

-The sample proxy implementation for ASPx-based and PHP-based web servers is presented in the Client-Side Exporting article.
+The sample proxy implementation for ASPx-based and PHP-based web servers is presented in the Set up a Server-Side Proxy article.